 On the Bench — Great teamwork starts at the top

-Coaches in Calgary AA undergo an application and interview selection process, and have to complete all coaching and RIS certifications, as well as police checks.
+Coaches in Calgary AA undergo an application and independent interview selection process, and have to complete all coaching and RIS certifications, as well as police checks.
 In accordance with Ringette Alberta policy, our female-on-the-bench must be a certified coach (not a manager or trainer).
 Junior Coaches from our U16 and U19 divisions help support coaching staff and players, where possible.

 Parent Volunteer Commitment — It takes a community